 Personalised medicine is when treatment is customised and matched to the patient.
 Although HGSOC is one disease, two seemingly identical patients can respond well to different treatments.
 BriTROC-2’s goal is to give all HGSOC patients personalised care.

-BriTROC scientists made this revelation while investing how ovarian cancer changes over time.
+BriTROC scientists made this revelation while investigating how ovarian cancer changes over time.
 To do this, the project established a network of 14 research hubs around the UK to collect tissue samples from hundreds of relapsed cancer patients.
-This was a major step: it allowed BriTROC scientists to see patterns across more samples than ever before, and meant other researchers now had the means to access and analyse these samples to make their own breakthroughs.
+This was a major step: it allowed BriTROC scientists to see patterns across more samples than ever before and meant other researchers now had the means to access and analyse these samples to make their own breakthroughs.

 Seven clues for better treatment

 BriTROC discovered that one of seven unique ‘signatures’ was being written into ovarian cancer’s DNA as it developed.
 Each signature, classified by a cluster of tiny genetic changes, offers a vital clue about how the patient should be treated.

 Now, BriTROC-2 scientists are putting new samples under the microscope – to better understand these seven clues.
 By gathering information about the microscopic differences between cancers, underpinning a tumour’s response to treatment, doctors can move away from the ‘one-size-fits-all approach and give patients treatments that work.

 Where are we now?